 I’ve been to about five of these cinemas:

-Uplink Kichijoji (Musashino City), Shimokitazawa Tollywood (Setagaya-ku), Yujiku Asagaya (Suginami-ku), Kawagoe Scala Theater, Saitama Prefecture (Kawagoe City) and Cine Nouveau (Osaka City).
+Uplink Kichijoji (Musashino, Tokyo), Shimokitazawa Tollywood (Setagaya, Tokyo), Yujiku Asagaya (Suginami, Tokyo), Kawagoe Scala Theater (Kawagoe) and Cine Nouveau (Osaka).

 Indeed, I was at Uplink Kichijoji and Yujiku Asagaya only a few weeks ago when my girlfriend and I went to see a wonderful exhibit dedicated to the stop-motion film Gon, the Little Fox and a small animation festival made up of student works at each venue respectively.
 Each venue had its own unique atmosphere and was able to put on a dedicated show that revealed the craft behind the films as well as meet thee filmmakers at Yujiku Asagaya.
 As nice as streaming something is, it cannot facilitate such interactions which is why these places must survive.